Matthew Weir

 JAMA Intern Med · 2025

-A study of older adults in Ontario, Canada, found that starting a sodium-glucose cotransporter 2 inhibitor was associated with a lower risk of developing high potassium levels in those already taking medications that affect the renin-angiotensin-aldosterone system.
-Patients who began this new treatment were also less likely to stop their existing blood pressure and kidney-protective medications.
-These findings suggest that adding this class of drugs may help manage a common side effect of standard kidney and heart treatments in routine clinical practice.
+A study of older adults in Ontario, Canada, found that starting a sodium-glucose cotransporter-2 inhibitor was associated with a lower risk of developing high potassium levels, a common complication for patients taking renin-angiotensin-aldosterone system inhibitors.
+Additionally, patients who started the sodium-glucose cotransporter-2 inhibitor were less likely to stop taking their renin-angiotensin-aldosterone system inhibitors.
+These findings suggest that combining these medications in daily clinical practice may help manage potassium levels and allow patients to safely continue their prescribed therapies.

 Genetic Testing in Adults over 50 Years with Chronic Kidney Disease: Diagnostic Yield and Clinical Implications in a Specialized Kidney Genetics Clinic.